JoeRoddy/firestation/README.md

 ### Features
 * better error messages
 * build commits into history, allow user to revert back to previous data
-* fix css for nested objects in tree

 ## Later